DistributeCompany/open-manufacturing-model-docs/docs/tutorials/material-storage.md

 # Basic 3: Material Storage

-Our final basic tutorial looks at how OMM manages storage and inventory.
+The third basic tutorial looks at how OMM manages storage and inventory.
 We'll create a simple storage system that tracks materials and products.

 ## What We're Building